open-5g/ritiran-workshop/_talks/short-talks.md

   - Rittwik Jana
   - Matti Hiltunen
   - Melike Erol-Kantarci
-  - More to be announced
+  - more to be announced
 categories:
   - Short Talks
 ---